alonzi/star_wars_power_rankings/README.md

 6. Solo: A Star Wars Story
 7. Star Wars: The Force Awakens
 8. Star Wars: Attack of the Clones
-9. Star Wars: The Last Jedi
+9. Star Wars: The Last Jedi / Star Wars: Rise of Skywalker
-10. Star Wars: The Phantom Menace

 ## Discussion
 * [New Hope vs. Empire](new_hope_vs_empire.md)